 There are no fees to park at the end of Churchwood Drive or on the BLM land behind the gate.
 A map showing where the property lines would be helpful if coming down off the ridge in a different location.
 The BLM roads behind the gate are popular with local mountain bikers.
 Additional information can be found by calling: Bureau of Land Management (BLM) Salt Lake Field Office 2370 South 2300 West Salt Lake City, Utah 84119 (801) 977-4300

 Climbing in winter or spring before the private summit road opens would be my recommendation.
 Although, the summit area only has one facility that probably gets few visitors and it's a bit off the highest point.
 A lower ridge far below to the west holds all the TV antennas.
 The very summit is free from any facilities.
 Nelson could be climbed year round but brush and heat might make summer climbs rough.
 Try to pick a nice day in early spring when all the snow is consolidated and covering the brush.

 Pick a good weather day, the views are incredible.
 With few peaks available to climb in this part of the Valley, it's a great new perspective.

+See West Ridge route page for details and pictures of this route.
 We experienced much more bushwacking than if we could have stayed on the ridge (although rock outcrops were an issue as well).
 The fresh snow on the ridge was knee deep with snowshoes forcing us on the south face where it was mostly melted out.